List of international cricket centuries by Ricky Ponting

 In ODIs, Ponting has scored 30 centuries against 11 opponents.
 He has scored centuries against all cricketing nations that have permanent One Day International status and is the first ever batsman in the world to achieve this feat in ODI cricket history.
 His first ODI century was against Sri Lanka in the ninth match of the Benson & Hedges World Series, held in the Melbourne Cricket Ground in 1996.
 His highest ODI score is 164, which he scored against South Africa at the Wanderers Stadium, Johannesburg in 2006.
 This propelled Australia to a new ODI world record score, although this mark lasted only a few hours before South Africa overhauled their target in the last over of the match.
-Ponting is third in the list of century-makers, behind Tendulkar (49) and Kohli (44).
+He is fourth (30) in the list of ODI century-makers, behind Virat Kohli (51*), Sachin Tendulkar (49) and Rohit Sharma (32*).
 Ponting has scored 12 centuries at home grounds and 16 centuries at away or neutral venues.
 Seven centuries were hit at the Melbourne Cricket Ground.
-He has been dismissed four times in the 1990s.
+He has been dismissed four times in the 90's.
 Ponting previously held the highest score in a World Cup final with 140 not out against India in 2003, before it was broken by Adam Gilchrist in 2007.
 He has scored five World Cup centuries, along with Kumar Sangakkara, both are behind Tendulkar with six.
 His 145 against Zimbabwe in 1998 equalled Dean Jones' Australian record score, but this was surpassed in early-1999 by Adam Gilchrist's 154.

 In September 2009, Ponting retired from Twenty20 international (T20I) cricket, failing to score a century in a T20I match.
 However, in the first International played, he hit 98 not out against New Zealand in Auckland.